Rom Braslavski: Abduction

-Captivity

-The first sign of life from Braslavski reached his family through Sasha Trufanov, another hostage abducted from his home in Nir Oz on 7 October.
-Trufanov was released in February 2025 as part of a Hamas–Israel prisoner exchange deal after 498 days in captivity.
-In early March 2025, he met with Braslavski's family and told them that they had been held together for part of their imprisonment, saying that Braslavski had regained strength and morale during that period.

-In April 2025, 558 days after his abduction, the Palestinian Islamic Jihad released a first video showing Braslavski alive in captivity.
+Signs of life

+The first publicly available sign that Braslavski was still alive came from Sasha Trufanov, another hostage.
+After he was freed in February 2025, Trufanov stated that he had been held with Braslavski in May 2024 in Gaza.
+In April 2025, PIJ released a video showing Braslavski alive in captivity.
+His family members said that no one from the government contacted them to inform them about the video.
+Trufanov published a video calling for Braslavski's release.
 Three months later, in mid-July 2025, the organization claimed that it had lost contact with the cell that had abducted him and that his whereabouts were unknown.
-His family later stated: "No one knows where Rom is – neither the IDF nor Islamic Jihad.
+His family stated: "No one knows where Rom is – neither the IDF nor Islamic Jihad.
 The only thing we knew was that he was being held alone."

 On 31 July 2025, the Islamic Jihad published another video showing Braslavski in visibly deteriorated health, appearing extremely weak and emaciated, reporting severe hunger and thirst, and documenting his experiences about going days without food or surviving on lentils or a few falafel balls per day.
+He stated that he spent most of his days laying on a mattress and the guards became more brutal in treatment as the humanitarian situation in Gaza became worse.
 Medical experts, including Professor Yuval Heled, estimated that Braslavski had lost 33–50% of his body weight and warned of immediate life-threatening conditions due to severe malnutrition, dehydration, and damage to vital organs.
-Braslavski stated that he spent most of his days laying on a mattress and the guards became more brutal in treatment as the humanitarian situation in Gaza became worse.

-After his release his mother Tami, told reporters that Braslavski was offered extra food to attempt to persuade him to convert to Islam, she also stated that he was beaten with a whip and other objects between April and July.
-On 5 November, 2025 after his release Braslavski described the treatment as a captive to CNN, reporting he had experienced torture and sexual abuse as well as the extortion and psychological abuse of his family.
-In the interview he claimed he was stripped of all of his clothing and tied up naked as an act of sexual violence to crush his dignity.
+The footage drew condemnation from various government officials, including David Lammy and Kaja Kallas.
+Following its release, Israeli Prime Minister Benjamin Netanyahu called Braslavski's family, expressing deep shock and pledging that the state would do everything possible to bring him home.
+According to CNN, the video was probably released by Palestinian militants as a tactic to revive stalemated ceasefire negotiations.